r00thunter/snipper/README.md

  - [Leaflet](https://leafletjs.com/)

 ## Disclaimer
-<b>D3VL Provides no warranty with this software and will not be responsible for any direct or indirect damage caused due to the usage of this tool.<br>
+<b>r00thunter Provides no warranty with this software and will not be responsible for any direct or indirect damage caused due to the usage of this tool.<br>
-L3MON is built for both Educational and Internal use ONLY.</b>
+snipper is built for both Educational and Internal use ONLY.</b>

 <br>
 <p align="center">Made with ❤️ By <a href="https://youtube.com/r00thunter">r00thunter</a></p>